secondmind-labs/trieste/CONTRIBUTING.md

 #### Code formatting

 We format all Python code, other than the notebooks, with [black](https://black.readthedocs.io/en/stable/) and [isort](https://pycqa.github.io/isort/).
 Black automates a rough approximation of everyone's favourite code formatting style, while isort sorts imports.
-You may need to run these before pushing changes, with
+You may need to run these before pushing changes, with (in the repository root)
 ```bash
 $ black .
 $ isort .